-Also known as ganja, weed, reefer, and grass, cannabis-marijuana is a psychoactive herb that comes from the hemp plant.
+Also known as ganja, weed, reefer, and grass, cannabis (marijuana) is a psychoactive herb that comes from the cannabis plant.
 This mind-altering substance is an illegal drug in most states.

-Marijuana is a green or gray mixture of dried, shredded flowers and leaves of the hemp plant Cannabis sativa.
+Marijuana is a green or gray mixture of dried, shredded flowers and leaves of the plant Cannabis sativa.

 Before the 1960s, many Americans had never heard of marijuana, but today it is a widely used illegal drug.
-It is usually smoked as a cigarette (called a "joint" or a "nail") or in a pipe or bong.
-In recent years, marijuana has appeared in blunts (cigars that have been emptied of tobacco and refilled with marijuana) along with vapor or "vapes" or electronic cigarets (E-cigs).
-Marijuana cigarettes or blunts have come to sometimes include crack cocaine, a combination known by various street names, such as "primos" or "woolies."
-Joints and blunts are also sometimes dipped in PCP and are called "happy sticks," "wicky sticks," "love boat" or "tical."
-Some users mix marijuana into foods or use it to brew tea.
+It is usually smoked as a cigarette (typically called a "joint") or in a pipe or bong.
+Marijuana also appears in "blunts" (cigars that have been emptied of tobacco and refilled with marijuana) and "vapes," or electronic cigarettes (E-cigs).
+Marijuana cigarettes or blunts have come to sometimes include crack cocaine, a combination known by various street names like "primos" or "woolies."
+Joints and blunts are also sometimes dipped in PCP and called "happy sticks," "wicky sticks," "love boat," or "tical."
+Some users mix marijuana in food or use it to brew tea.

 Slang terms for drugs change quickly, and they vary from one part of the country to another.
 They may even differ across sections of a large city.
-Terms from years ago, such as pot, herb, grass, weed, Mary Jane and reefer are still used.
+Terms from years ago, such as pot, herb, grass, weed, Mary Jane, and reefer are still used.
 You might also hear the names Aunt Mary, skunk, boom, gangster, kif, or ganja.
-There are also street names for different strains or "brands" of marijuana, such as Bubble Gum, Northern Lights, Fruity Juice, Afghani No.1, and a number of Skunk varieties.
+There are also street names for different strains or "brands" of marijuana, such as Bubble Gum, Northern Lights, Fruity Juice, Afghani No.1, and a number of skunk varieties.
 One book of American slang lists more than 200 terms for various kinds of marijuana.
-The number 420 is also associated with marijuana, with many individuals considering April 20th a holiday where they smoke marijuana.
+The number 420 is also associated with marijuana, and many individuals consider April 20th a holiday, one they celebrate by smoking marijuana.

-Cannabis is a term that refers to marijuana and other drugs made from the same plant.
-Strong forms of cannabis include sinsemilla (sin-seh-me-yah), hashish (hash for short) and hash oil.
+Cannabis refers to marijuana and other drugs made from the same plant.
+Strong forms of cannabis include sinsemilla (sin-seh-me-yah), hashish (hash, for short), and hash oil.

 All forms of cannabis are mind-altering (psychoactive) drugs; they all contain delta-9-tetrahydrocannabinol (THC), the main active chemical in marijuana.
 They also contain more than 400 other chemicals.